redis/redis-doc/commands/expire.md

 Refreshing expires
 ---

 It is possible to call `EXPIRE` using as argument a key that already has an existing expire set.
 In this case the time to live of a key is *updated* to the new value.
-There are many useful applications for this, an example is documented in the *Navigation session* pattern belove.
+There are many useful applications for this, an example is documented in the *Navigation session* pattern section below.

 Expire accuracy
 ---